epsaul/web-watchdog/colophon.md

 This repository lives on GitHub Pages, chosen for its simplicity and static reliability.

 ## Author
-Crafted by [Ed Saul](https://easysynth.co.uk), bridge engineer and analog tinkerer.

 A believer in poetic structure, technical clarity, and the joy of digital detective work.

+This toolkit was hand-built by Ed Saul (bridge engineer and analog tinkerer) as part of a broader exploration into digital reliability and poetic infrastructure.